*This post may contain affiliate links, please see my disclosure

 We took that number and added about 15% to make sure we had a little wiggle room.
 We already had savings for this project, so we set aside the amount we needed and started to purchase the materials.

 We ended up buying everything but the cedar boards from my dad’s old lumber company (family discounts!) and purchasing the cedar from Home Depot.
 We also rented the post-hole auger and nail guns from Home Depot as well.

-I recommend shopping all prices by Home Depot to make sure you’re not overpaying for any part of the project.
+I recommend shopping all lumber prices by Home Depot to make sure you’re not overpaying.

 Plan Out Labor and Time

 My suggestion for getting something like our fence project done in one weekend is as follows: